badguyland/MicroQuizMaster/README.md

 2. Follow the prompts in the terminal to select a quiz file (JSON format).
 3. Answer the questions by typing the number corresponding to your choice.
 4. At the end, your score will be displayed.

+   *Note: This version of QuizMaster does not contain any example quizzes.*

 ## Quiz Creator